LIKO-12/API-Documentation/Specification.md

 - Added a new seciton about links in markdown content.
 - Added `specificationLink` to the documentation meta structure.
 - Mark what folders are optional and what are not.
+- Add the `Media` folder to the folders structures.

 ### 2019/11/16